DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_adodg3_wing.md

 The shape-only case has the variables aoa, twist, and shape.<br>
 The planform case has the variables aoa, taper, and span. <br>
 The shape and planform case has all of the previous variables: aoa, twist, shape, taper, and span. <br>
-The angle of attack is used consistently for all three cases in order to facilitate CFD convergence.
-We select "paralleltoFlow" in "objFunc" to specify the air flow direction, which requires use of the aoa variable.
+The angle of attack is used consistently for all three cases to facilitate CFD convergence.
+We select "paralleltoFlow" in "objFunc" to specify the airflow direction, which requires the use of the aoa variable.
 <br>

 The shape-only case has volume, thickness, LE/TE, and lift constraints.<br>
 The planform case has only volume and lift constraints.
 The LE/TE and thickness constraints are redundant in the planform case.<br>
 The shape and planform case has volume, thickness, LE/TE, and lift constraints.

-The "runScript.py" is similar to the one used in the NACA0012 [incompressible case](mydoc_tutorials_naca0012_incompressible.html) with a few differences:
+The "runScript.py" is similar to the one used in the NACA0012 [incompressible case](mydoc_tutorials_aero_naca0012_incompressible.html) with a few differences:

 - Similarly to the [Onera M6 case,](mydoc_tutorials_aero_m6.html), we set FFD points to “nTwist” and do not change the root twist.